berkeleybop/berkeleybop.github.io/best_practice.md

    - check with Chris before using snakemake/CWL/alternatives
    - Chris still uses biomake
 - Use TSVs as default
+   - make pandas-friendly
+   - use unix newline characters, not dos
+   - use human readable but computationally friendly column headers
+      - NO ALL CAPS
+      - alphanumeric characters preferred
+      - spaces or underscores as word separators OK, but underscores preferred for formal formats
 - ALL TSVs MUST have data dictionaries
    - use LinkML (see above)
 - check in small-mid size data files (<10m)